waterydan/quiz_ui/README.md

 In the project directory, run:
 `yarn start`

+## Feature Overview

+* All fields are dynamically generated from API.
+* After each answer, the data is sent to backend for persistence.
+* The app is for single user.
+All answers are remembered until backend is restarted.

 ## Development Notes
 * This app is based on [CRA](https://github.com/facebook/create-react-app) and relies on many of its built-in capability, such as bundling and environment variable support.